microsoft/WhatTheHack/027-OSS-Database-Migration/Coach/Solutions/05-online-migration.md

 * \i  drop_fk.sql

-There is no triggers in the application schema.
+There is no trigger in the application schema.
 Still it is best practice to check for it

 * \out drop_trigger.sql
 * SELECT DISTINCT CONCAT('ALTER TABLE ', event_object_schema, '.', event_object_table, ' DISABLE TRIGGER ', trigger_name, ';')